Shad00Z/machine-learning-compilers/docs/submissions/02_base.rst

 .. math:: \frac{13.2584 \text{ GOPS}}{3} = 4.42 \text{ GHz}

 For the ``ADD`` instruction, we are slightly below the specified clock cycle speed of 4.4 GHz.
-For the ``MUL`` instruction on the other hand, our results closely align with the given clock speed.
+Looking at the ``MUL`` instruction on the other hand, our results closely align with the given clock speed.

 For the **latency** we can make a similar calculation: